xso4/vndb-mirror/data/api-kana.md

 `anime_id`             Integer, AniDB anime identifier.

 `label`           m    User labels applied to this VN.
 Accepts a two-element
                        array containing a user ID and label ID.
-If the `"user"` request parameter has been set, then it also accepts just a label ID.
+When authenticated or if the `"user"` request parameter has been set, then it also accepts just a label ID.

 `release`         m    Match visual novels that have at least one release
                        matching the given [release filters](#release-filters).